This post may contain affiliate links. Purchasing through them help support this website.

 The only reason my little one gets cranky is when he is tired or is hungry.
 I try to not fill him up on snacks and give him breakfast, lunch, and dinner but sometimes he is too busy playing that he won’t stop to eat.
 Or in the car, I can’t give him his full meal so snacks to the rescue.
 This especially rings true with flights, train rides, etc.

 Every trip we seem to get better about this.
 The first time we went down to Marco Island I must have had about 10 separate bags because I thought it would be easier to keep everyone straight.
 A bag for myself, Mark’s, Patricks, a bag for toys, one for snacks, etc, etc. Now, we have one big travel bag and I pack in packing cubes.
 That way we pull the one bag, the pack and play lay on top of it, I put Patrick in the stroller and I can carry the few miscellaneous things.
 It has made for less terse conversations between Mark and me when we are packing to leave on each end.
 It also makes me feel less scatterbrain like I am forgetting something when there are fewer bags to keep track off.
 I make sure to lay out outfits for each day and not to just start throwing clothes in just in case.
 I do always bring extra PJ’s for Patrick, more underwear than the number of days, and an oversized scarf because it is multi-purpose.
 A black maxi can be used so many ways and a one-piece bathing suit can be worn as a bodysuit which takes up minimal room.
+Of course, finding the right swimming bodysuits for you can be easy if you know where to look.

 Make sure to bring a small kit of band-aids, Neosporin, and Benedryl because inevitably they will skin a knee and you can’t rely on the hotel for everything.
 I also like to travel with Benedryl just because I like to feed him what we eat and you never can be too cautious with potential food allergies.